-The customer may require MAS and all parties involved in the transaction to implement internal controls to prevent or mitigate forced labor risks.
-Whilst vendors are expected have their own internal controls to prevent or mitigate forced labor risks, the vendors shall comply with any requirements of MAS or the customers related to such internal controls as may be communicated to the vendors from time to time.
-Moreover, the vendors are required to demonstrate that documents provided are part of an operating system or an accounting system that includes audited financial statements.
-MAS and all vendors involved in the supply chain of MAS' products shall observe and comply customers' supply chain management measures.
+The customers may require MAS and all parties involved in the transaction to implement internal controls to prevent or mitigate the risk of child and forced labor.
+Whilst Vendors are expected to have their own internal controls to prevent or mitigate forced labor risks, the Vendors shall comply with any requirements of MAS or the customers related to such internal controls as may be communicated to the Vendors from time to time.
+Moreover, the Vendors are required to demonstrate that documents provided are part of an operating system or an accounting system that includes audited financial statements.
+MAS and all Vendors involved in the supply chain of MAS' products shall observe and comply customers' supply chain management measures.

-Evidence the goods were not mined, produced, or manufactured wholly or in part by forced labor
+Evidence the goods were not mined, produced, or manufactured wholly or in part by Child and Forced labor

-The following documents/information or such other documents/information as may be communicated to the vendors shall be provided when requested by the customer:
+The following documents/information or such other documents/information as may be communicated to the Vendors shall be provided when requested by the customer:

 - a.
-Information on workers at each entity involved in the production of the goods such as wage payment and production output per worker - b.
+Information on workers at each entity involved in the production of the goods such as wage payment and production output per worker; - b.
 Information on worker recruitment and internal controls to ensure that all workers in were recruited and are working voluntarily; and - c.
-Credible audits to identify forced labor indicators and remediation of these, if applicable
+Credible audits to identify child and forced labor. indicators and remediation of these, if applicable